smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ## 4.1 Setup Database

-The Java connector for theRifServices middles is setup in the file: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*
+The Java connector for theRifServices middleware is setup in the file: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*

 * If the folder rifServices does not exist; start tomcat and it will be expanded from the war file.
 * The database name (databaseName) is normally *sahsuland*